XPIAN/xpian.github.io/baptisminearlychristianity.md

 fire but that "all her house" was consumed in the fire, we might reasonable assume that this could include people, animals and inanimate objects.
-However, if we read that each time a woman returned to her house she warmly greeted "all her house", we would not assume that she was hugging her donkey or kissing her rug.
+However, if we read that each time a woman returned to her house she warmly greeted "all her house," we would not assume that she was hugging her donkey or kissing her rug.
 In some of the previous passages that mention John's baptism, we are told that "Jerusalem, all Judea, and all the region about the Jordan" (Matthew 3) or "all the